Modelling Global Trade with Optimal Transport: Methods

+leaving the transport plan $\bm{T}$ invariant, since the transformation can be absorbed by the scaling vectors.
+To constrain the problem, we can bound the cost $C_{ij} \in [0, C_{max}]$, and demand that the inverse of $0$ should be $C_{max}$, i.e.

+This is a natural restriction, since it implies that the cost on edges with zero transport flow should be maximal.
+If this maximum is attained in every row and every column of the cost matrix, the row- and column-shifts $\alpha_i$ and $\beta_j$ must satisfy

+(and similarly $\beta_j$).
+Thus, under these conditions the cost matrix is uniquely determined (see also fig.~\ref{fig:SI:validation} in the SI).

-To infer the cost matrix function $\mathbf{C}(t)$ from a dataset of transport plan observations $\mathbf{T}(t)$, we build on the neural parameter estimation method first introduced in \cite{Gaskin_2023} and subsequently expanded upon \cite{Gaskin_2024}.
-We wish to train a neural network $u$ to solve the inverse OT problem $\mathbf{C}(t) = u(\mathbf{T}(t))$.
-We do so by constructing a loss function that differentiates through the optimal transport equations, i.e.
+To infer the cost matrix function $\bm{C}(t)$ from a dataset of transport plan observations $\bm{T}(t)$, we build on the neural parameter estimation method first introduced in \cite{Gaskin_2023} and subsequently expanded upon \cite{Gaskin_2024}.
+We wish to train a neural network $u$ to solve the inverse OT problem $\bm{C}(t) = u(\bm{T}(t))$.
+We do so by constructing a loss function based on the optimal transport equations, i.e.

-Here, $\mathbf{\hat{T}}(\mathbf{\hat{C}})$ is the estimated transport plan obtained by solving Sinkhorn's algorithm alg. [\ref{alg:Sinkhorn}].
-The second summand together with the restriction that $0 \leq C_{ij} \leq 1$ is necessary to fix the cost matrix since the OT problem is in general invariant under affine transformations of $\mathbf{C}$.
-Using this approach, the quality of the prediction does not depend on the number of datasets used to train the neural network, since we are not performing regression, but rather fitting a mathematical model (or a set of parameters) to data.
+Here, $\predm{T}(\predm{C})$ is the estimated transport plan obtained by solving Sinkhorn's algorithm alg. [\ref{alg:Sinkhorn}] until convergence (determined by a numerical tolerance criterion), and

+are the zero-flow edges of $\bm{T}$.
+The second term thus enforces the maximum value $C_{max}$ to be attained on $\mathcal{S}$.
+Crucially, the solution of entropy-regularised OT is differentiable with respect to its inputs, and the derivative of $\predm{T}(\predm{C})$ with respect to $\predm{C}$ can be computed numerically.
+Thus the loss $J$ can be minimised using gradient descent methods.
 The data is processed in batches, and a gradient descent step performed on the neural network parameters after each batch.
 The loss is only calculated for links with trade flow $>0$.
+Note that our goal is not to predict future trade-flows, but rather to infer an underlying cost which drives the flows subject to the optimal transport model.
+We therefore do not require large volumes of data, as would be typical in a prediction task.